 - that you don’t have to give the sample, and that if you consent to giving it, you can withdraw your consent at any time before giving it

 - that you may want to talk to a lawyer before deciding whether to consent

 - that after the sample is analysed, you could be charged with a criminal offence

 - that at any time after the sample is taken you can withdraw your consent to the police using the sample (with some exceptions).

 If you’re in police custody when they ask you for the sample, you have the right to talk to a lawyer about this.

 Databank compulsion notices

-If you've been convicted of an offence for which you could be jailed, the police can give you a databank compulsion notice, requiring you to give a DNA sample for the DNA databank.
+If you’ve been convicted of an offence punishable by a prison term, the police can give you a databank compulsion notice, requiring you to give a DNA sample for the DNA databank.
 However, you can ask for a court hearing to oppose the requirement to provide a sample.

 If you don’t give the sample when required, including if you’ve been unsuccessful after a court hearing, the police can apply to a judge for a warrant to arrest and hold you until they can take a sample.
 If you still refuse to give a sample, the police can use reasonable force to allow a suitably qualified person to take the sample.